robtweed/global_storage/Relational.md

 Again, at run-time we'll assume the values for two items were:

+- first item:

   - orderId: 101
   - itemNumber: 1
   - description: Garden Chairs
   - value: 40.00

+- second item:

   - orderId: 101
   - itemNumber: 2
   - description: Garden Table
   - value: 60.00

 The SQL engine should translate these into Global Storage *Set* APIs that create the data field records: